Compare even more personal loans

 Your application with LendingClub should only take a few minutes to complete.
 From there, it goes to underwriting.
 If all your documents are uploaded correctly, it can take a few business days from start to finish to receive your funds.

 The application process with Upstart is fairly quick.
 While there isn’t a solid start-to-finish time, once your application is approved and you accept an offer, you could see your funds in as little as one business day.
 Loans intended for education-related purposes take an additional three days to process.

 LendingClub’s total turnaround to funding can be less than a week, beating out Prosper and Upstart.

 The lender that’s best for you could depend on how much you need to borrow and when you need it.
 Upstart may pull ahead in interest rates, but if you’re in a hurry LendingClub could be a better choice.
-On the other hand, if you’re more concerned about fees, Prosper may be a better bet than the other two.
-Ultimately, it’s important to compare your options thoroughly to find an option that best fits your preferences and needs.
+On the other hand, if you’re more concerned about fees, Prosper may be at the top of your list.

 See how other top lenders compare